NegatioN/BattleRiteStats/_characters/shen-rao.md

       name: Dragon Descent
       type: mixed
     - color: grey
-      description: Dealing damage with another ability empowers your next Shock Blast.
-        Empowered blasts deal 2 bonus damage and explode, hitting all nearby enemies.
+      description: Storm Bolt hits heal you for 16 health.
-      icon: 81f65d3dd0b1331488eaee6aef3e1d81
+      icon: f381f5a83890a9342b8332f2a234b06f
-      name: Dragon Force
+      name: Entertainment
       type: mixed
     - color: grey
-      description: Storm Struck spreads from affected enemies to other nearby enemies.
+      description: Landing after Ascension heals you and nearby allies for 8 health each.
-      icon: f381f5a83890a9342b8332f2a234b06f
+      icon: 4d02491e780fc464abfadb5bbe4d6fd1
-      name: Eyewall
+      name: Heavenly Grace
       type: mixed
     - color: grey
-      description: Increases Storm Bolt range by 10.
-Storm Struck targets can be redirected by recasting Storm Bolt.
+      description: During Ascension, you can cast Dragon Roar with 0.25 cast time and 100 movement speed.
-      icon: f381f5a83890a9342b8332f2a234b06f
+      icon: c7eae372c662b324c9af9533cd22293e
-      name: Puppeteer
+      name: Roar of the Heavens
       type: mixed
     - color: grey
       description: The radius of Dominion is increased by 30 and casting it empowers